AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ## Package Actions {#package-actions}

-There is a number of actions that can be taken on a package.
+There are many actions that can be taken on a package.

 ### Creating a Package {#creating-a-new-package}